2026 Finalissima

+On 15 March, UEFA announced the cancellation of the match due to the security situation in Qatar as a result of American and Israeli attacks in Iran, leading to a war, and the inability to reach an agreement to move the match to another location.
+The two teams met nearly four months later in the 2026 FIFA World Cup final, in which Spain won their second World Cup against Argentina.

 Background

-Initially expected to take place between June and July 2025, the match was left without a definite date for some time because both teams already had competitions scheduled during the 2025 FIFA International Match Calendar, with Spain competing in the 2024–25 UEFA Nations League and then in the 2026 World Cup qualifiers, and Argentina immersed in the lengthy South American World Cup qualifiers.
-The match was finally scheduled for March 2026 following a meeting between the Royal Spanish Football Federation (RFEF), the Argentine Football Association (AFA), and representatives from UEFA and CONMEBOL in May 2025.
-This was later confirmed by CONMEBOL when it published its competition calendar for 2026.
+Initially expected to take place between June and July 2025, the match was left without a definite date for some time because both teams already had competitions scheduled during the 2025 FIFA International match Calendar, with Spain competing in the 2024–25 UEFA Nations League and then in the 2026 World Cup qualifiers, and Argentina immersed in the lengthy South American World Cup qualifiers.
+The match was finally scheduled for March 2026 following a meeting between the Royal Spanish Football Federation (RFEF), the Argentine Football Association (AFA), and representatives from UEFA and CONMEBOL in May 2025, and later confirmed by CONMEBOL when it published its competition calendar for 2026.
+The match was conditional on Spain securing direct qualification for the 2026 FIFA World Cup without having to go through the UEFA play-offs also scheduled for the FIFA window in March 2026.